KadekWinda-Dwiastini/CDC-ATM-Simulation/README.md

 ﻿# CDC-ATM-Simulation

-Stage 1 of Mitrais Java Bootcamp
-A program which simulate the functionalities of ATM
+A program which simulate the functionalities of ATM.